 The final part of the discovery is the verification of the colligation involving the happy thought.
 This means, first and foremost, that the outcome of the colligation must be sufficient to explain the data at hand.
 Verification also involves judging the predictive power, simplicity, and “consilience” of the outcome of the colligation.
 “Consilience” refers to a higher range of generality (broader applicability) of the theory (the articulated and clarified happy thought) that the actual colligation produced.
 Whewell’s account of discovery is not a deductivist system.
 It is essential that the outcome of the colligation be inferable from the data prior to any testing (Snyder 1997).

-Whewell's theory of discovery is significant for the philosophical debate about scientific discovery because it clearly separates three elements: the non-analyzable happy thought or “eureka moment”; the process of colligation which includes the clarification and explication of facts and ideas; and the verification of the outcome of the colligation.
-His position that the philosophy of discovery cannot prescribe how to think happy thoughts has been a key element of 20th-century philosophical reflection on discovery, and many philosophers have adopted the notion “happy thought” as a label for the “eureka moment” involved in discovery.
-Notably, however, Whewell's conception of discovery not only comprises the happy thoughts but also the processes by which the happy thoughts are to be integrated into the given system of knowledge.
+Whewell’s theory of discovery is significant for the philosophical debate about scientific discovery because it clearly separates three elements: the non-analyzable happy thought or eureka moment; the process of colligation which includes the clarification and explication of facts and ideas; and the verification of the outcome of the colligation.
+His position that the philosophy of discovery cannot prescribe how to think happy thoughts has been a key element of 20th-century philosophical reflection on discovery.
+Notably, however, Whewell’s conception of discovery not only comprises the happy thoughts but also the processes by which the happy thoughts are to be integrated into the given system of knowledge.
 The procedures of articulation and test are both analyzable according to Whewell, and his conception of colligation and verification serve as guidelines for how the discoverer should proceed.
 A colligation, if properly done, has as such justificatory force.
 Similarly, the process of verification is an integral part of discovery and it too has justificatory force.
-Whewell's conception of verification thus comprises elements of generative and consequential methods of inquiry.
+Whewell’s conception of verification thus comprises elements of generative and consequential methods of inquiry.
 To verify a hypothesis, the investigator needs to show that it accounts for the known facts, that it foretells new, previously unobserved phenomena, and that it can explain and predict phenomena which are explained and predicted by a hypothesis that was obtained through an independent happy thought-cum-colligation (Ducasse 1951).

-Whewell's conceptualization of scientific discovery offers a useful framework for mapping the philosophical debates about discovery and for identifying major issues of concern in recent philosophical debates.
-First and foremost, nearly all recent philosophers operate with a notion of discovery that is narrower than Whewell's.
+Whewell’s conceptualization of scientific discovery offers a useful framework for mapping the philosophical debates about discovery and for identifying major issues of concern in recent philosophical debates.
+First and foremost, nearly all recent philosophers operate with a notion of discovery that is narrower than Whewell’s.
 In the narrower conception, what Whewell called “verification” is not part of discovery proper.
-Secondly, until the late 20th century, there was wide agreement that the “eureka moment,” narrowly construed, is an unanalyzable, even mysterious leap of insight.
-The main disagreements concerned the question of whether the process of developing a hypothesis (the “colligation” in Whewell's terms) is or is not a part of discovery proper, and if it is, whether and how this process is guided by rules.
+Secondly, until the late 20th century, there was wide agreement that the eureka moment, narrowly construed, is an unanalyzable, even mysterious leap of insight.
+The main disagreements concerned the question of whether the process of developing a hypothesis (the “colligation” in Whewell’s terms) is, or is not, a part of discovery proper – and if it is, whether and how this process is guided by rules.
 Philosophers also disagreed on the issue of whether it is a philosophical task to explicate these rules.
-In recent decades, philosophical attention has shifted to the “eureka moment”.
-Drawing on resources from cognitive science, neuroscience, computational research, and environmental and social psychology, they have “demystified” the cognitive processes involved in the generation of new ideas.
+In recent decades, philosophical attention has shifted to the eureka moment.
+Drawing on resources from cognitive science, neuroscience, computational research, and environmental and social psychology, philosophers have sought to demystify the cognitive processes involved in the generation of new ideas.

 The terms “context of discovery” and “context of justification” are often associated with Hans Reichenbach’s work.
 Reichenbach’s original conception of the context distinction is quite complex, however (Howard 2006; Richardson 2006).
 It does not map easily on to the disciplinary distinction mentioned above, because for Reichenbach, philosophy of science proper is partly descriptive.
 Reichenbach maintains that philosophy of science includes a description of knowledge as it really is.
 Descriptive philosophy of science reconstructs scientists’ thinking processes in such a way that logical analysis can be performed on them, and it thus prepares the ground for the evaluation of these thoughts (Reichenbach 1938: § 1).
 Discovery, by contrast, is the object of empirical—psychological, sociological—study.
 According to Reichenbach, the empirical study of discoveries shows that processes of discovery often correspond to the principle of induction, but this is simply a psychological fact (Reichenbach 1938: 403).